 Professor of Geography

-University Honors Program at the University of Washington
+Interdisciplinary Honors at the University of Washington

-Traditionally, honors programs at universities have attracted highly talented and ambitious students, students who have taken a number of Honors, AP, and IB courses and thus students who have been prepared for university honors programs by parents, teachers, and counselors.
-A large portion of this group who apply to university honors programs have chosen to do so (1) as a natural extension of their advanced high school programs, (2) for the recognition acceptance brings, (3) for the smaller classes such programs offer, (4) with the expectation of being part of a highly accomplished and motivated group of students, and/or (5) with the hope that completion of a university honors program will secure admission to graduate or professional schools after college.
-While some of this is true, the UW Honors Program offers to, and requires, far more from its students.
+Historically honors programs at universities have attracted talented and ambitious students, students who have taken many advanced level courses and participated in many extracurricular activities, and have thus been long prepared for university honors programs by parents, teachers, and counselors.
+A large portion of this group apply to university honors programs as a natural extension of their advanced high school programs; for the recognition acceptance brings; for the smaller classes such programs offer; with the expectation of being part of a highly accomplished and motivated group of students; and/or with the hope that completion of a university honors program will secure admission to graduate or professional schools.
+While some of this is true, the Honors Program at the University of Washington offers more to, and requires far more from, its students.